zfoh/HaskellerZ/meetups/2012 01 19 - The bytestring library/bytestring-talk.md

 ============================

 Note that a similar transform as for `inorder'` also speeds up the size computation of `Tree`s.
-However, here we gain "only" get a constant factor 2 speedup.
-It is due to the removing the unnecessary lazyness in the size computation.
+However, here we gain "only" a constant factor 2 speedup.
+It is due to the removing the unnecessary laziness in the size computation.

 \begin{code}